864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 cognitive manufacturing

-The old way of processing, analyzing, and optimizing manufacturing data is now irrelevant with Industry 4.0 technology.
-It can not ‘keep up’, let alone ‘scale-up’, with the ever-increasing amounts of data smart machines can collect and store.
+The old way of processing, analyzing, and optimizing manufacturing data is now irrelevant to Industry 4.0 technology.
+It can not ‘keep up’, let alone ‘scale up’, with the ever-increasing amounts of data smart machines can collect and store.

 This is where cognitive computing comes in.